IkeC/Puny-BuildTools/README.md

 #### APPLE2_Z3_INFOCOM=true
 Builds Apple II Z-machine version 3 targets with Infocom's interpreter version K instead of Vezza.
 This hack is ignored if `ZVERSION 5` is defined in your project's configuration file.

-## Limitations

-- MacOS: You cannot build TRS80 Model 3 and 4 disks since OrbStack does not support Wine32.
-- Linux/WSL2: You can build TRS80 Model 3 and 4 disks but only if you have Wine32 installed.

-> The TRS disk image builders will tell you that this target is not supported on your host system if your host is MacOS (via OrbStack) or if you opted to not install Wine32 during the installation process following the Puny BuildTools installation guide.

 ## Deprecated targets